streetwriters/notesnook/docs/help/contents/trash.md

 You should see `{{trashCleared}}`.
 == Mobile
 1. Open `{{trash}}` from the side menu.
-2. Press the floating button at the bottom right.
+2. Tap the floating button at the bottom right.
 3. Read the prompt and press `{{clear}}`.

 You should see `{{trashCleared}}`.